kyb3rcipher/kyb3rcipher.com/content/profiles/gaelvizsla.md

 ---
-title: "gaelvizsla"
+title: "gaelkryz"
 ---
-### The profiles with the user @gaelvizsla are usually more personal to share my things or my ideas LOL.
+### The profiles with the user @gaelkryz are usually more personal to share my things or my ideas LOL.